bringauto/package-tracker/README.md

 Make sure you choosed correct PLATFORM_STRING_MODE.

-Some packages are not bound to the architecture or Linux distro.
-This information must be passed down by the PLATFORM_STRING_MODE.
+If package is not bound to the architecture or Linux distro this context info must be passed down by the PLATFORM_STRING_MODE.